Uniform Complexity for Text Generation: Testing for (In)consistencies from the Prompt-Continuation Pairs

 \subsection{Lexical Variation Features}

 In complement to calculating ratios and averages of word-level POS complexities, lexical variation can also signal difficulty via densities of unique grammatical components \cite{lu2012relationship}.
 Table~\ref{tab:variation_table} describes 12 lexical variation-based features focusing on \textit{simple, squared,} and \textit{corrected versions} of unique counts of POS such as \textit{nouns, verbs, adjectives} and \textit{adverbs} normalized its total in a sentence.
-From the results, only the \textit{simple unique adverb count per sentence} from the human generated continuations and the \textit{corrected unique verb variation count per sentence} from the baseline GPT-2 model obtained unsiginicant results.
-This finding may suggest that the densities of unique POS tags is completely different with the prompt values regardless of any human or neural-based generation mechanism.
+From the results, only the unique adverb and verb variations from the human-generated, baseline GPT-2 model, and uniformly complex GPT-2 model obtained non-significance.
+Complementing the results previously seen in POS features, we further see the evidence of how fine-tuning may impact text continuations, especially on the usage of verbs that usually denote events and actions in a story.